-This courgette and gruyère tart is super easy to put together, and can be made completely with shop bought items, like the puff pastry and the marinated vegetables.
-Let me first quickly tell you how it came about, and you’ll see why despite it being summer, the only fresh vegetable in it is the courgette.
+Let me first quickly tell you how this recipe came about, and you’ll see why despite it being summer, the only fresh vegetable in it is the courgette.

 I was expecting some friends for lunch a few weeks ago and at the last minute, had a couple of extra mouths to feed, and vegetarian mouths, at that.
 Thankfully, I already had a couple of vegetarian friendly dishes but given the extra numbers, I thought I’d better make make something else.

 I remembered that I had some leftover homemade puff pastry in the fridge, so that was a good start.
 Further rummaging around in the fridge, (not easy with the panna cotta and cheesecake in there!), produced a courgette, some homemade marinated artichokes and some grilled peppers.
 Getting better!
 All I needed now was some cheese.

 Now cheese, I had lots of: cheddar, gruyère, mozzarella, ricotta, brie, a couple of blues, so where to start?!
 In the end, I decided on gruyère for some creamy with just a touch of tang, and a hint of a cheesy aroma!

 Result?
 Brilliant combination, if I may say so myself.
 If you’ve been following me for a while, you’ll know that I am a huge fan of cooking with marinated vegetables.
 I make them myself when they are in season, but I also always have a wide selection of shop bought antipasto tubs in the fridge and jars in the pantry.
 Because they are so handy, and add an amazing depth of flavour to whatever dish you use them in.